Gertrude Baillie-Weaver: Legacy

-Baillie-Weaver died in Wimbledon in November 1926.
+Baillie-Weaver died in Wimbledon, London, on 26 November 1926; her husband died eight months before.
+She left £600 for animal welfare societies.

-She and her husband were commemorated with a statue in St John's Lodge public gardens in Regent's Park, London erected in 1931.
+Baillie-Weaver and her husband were commemorated with a statue in St John's Lodge public gardens in Regent's Park, London erected in 1931.
 The statue by Charles Leonard Hartwell celebrates their work and the National Council for Animals' Welfare which they founded.
-It shows a woman "Protecting the Defenceless" and is known as The Shepherdess or The Goatherd's Daughter.
+It shows a woman "Protecting the Defenceless" and is known as The Shepherdess, or The Goatherd's Daughter.